Cloth and Healing / Deliverance

 These scarves are prayed over and anointed with oil, which represents holy power (i.e. the Holy Spirit anointing, the blood of Jesus) so that they can be used in similar fashion for intercession with powerful results when we are in unison with God’s heart.
 (Why are anointing oils used?)

 In addition, the scarves also can act as banners, which are used throughout the Bible.
 One example is in Psalm 20:5 (NIV) which says, “We will shout for joy when you are victorious and will lift up our banners in the name of our God.”
-There are more examples listed in here.
+Read our full explanation of Why We Flag.

 God created color.
 If God speaks to us and makes Himself known to us through the world around us (Romans 1:20), it should not seem strange that He would use color to express Himself as well.
 God specifically mentions different colors in the Word.
 Amber is specifically called out when describing His glory in Ezekiel 1:4.